MinnPost/object-sync-for-salesforce/README.md

 - Connects to Salesforce in the WordPress admin
 - Provides a common Salesforce API client that any plugin can use
 - Uses WordPress utilities where possible
-- todo: put back some caching
+- Performs object caching on results from Salesforce API calls

 ## Example plugin